 Cost of living in Shanghai – free time activities

 There are many places in Shanghai where you can spend your free time.
-Numerous karaoke bars, fitness clubs, or cinemas await clients.
+Numerous karaoke bars, fitness clubs, and cinemas await clients.
 How much money should we prepare when deciding to purchase a monthly pass to the local fitness club?
 Usually, it costs from 200 to 550 yuan (approx. 29 – 80 USD).
 People who prefer different kinds of entertainment and choose to spend their free time at the cinema will spend between 40 – 80 yuan for a ticket (approx. 5,80 – 12 USD).
 People who want to go to Shanghai Disneyland will pay about 440 yuan (approx. 64 USD) for an adult ticket.

 Cost of living in Shanghai – costs of education

 Children spend a lot of time in Chinese schools, which is why their parents carefully choose an adequate one.
 They also think that the more they pay, the better the school is.
-Preschool and kindergarten costs between 3 000 and 6 000 yuan per month (approx. 437 – 874 USD).
+Preschool and kindergarten cost between 3 000 and 6 000 yuan per month (approx. 437 – 874 USD).
 As for older children, the annual fee for an international primary school is about 72 000 – 250 000 yuan (approx. 5 800 – 8 700 USD).
 As we can see, the price discrepancy is quite huge.
 However, the price depends on the location of the institution, public opinion, and scientific excellence.

 Job in Shanghai and standard payments